Piccadilly line: Aldwych branch closure

 With the Aldwych branch receiving no extensions, it remained a lightly used shuttle service from Holborn.
 The branch was considered for closure many times, but it survived.
-Saturday services were fully withdrawn on 5 August 1962.
-Maintenance costs of replacing the aged lifts were high at over £3 million, which failed to meet safety standards at the time.
-In August 1993, a public inquiry was held for closure of the short branch line.
+Saturday services were fully withdrawn on 5 August 1962, leaving the line with a peak hour only shuttle on weekdays.
+In 1993, The original 1907 lifts, which now failed to meet the safety standards at the time, required replacement at a cost of over £3 million.
+As a result, in August 1993, a public inquiry was held for closure of the short branch line.
 On 30 September 1994, the branch was closed to traffic.
-The disused station is now used for commercial filming and as a training facility.
+The disused station is now used for commercial filming and as a training facility, with the line retaining its link to the rest of the Piccadilly line.

 Notable incidents and events

 King's Cross fire

 On 18 November 1987, the large King's Cross fire broke out, the incident being near the Northern/Piccadilly line escalators which killed 31 people.
 As a result, wooden escalators were replaced at all Underground stations.
 The Piccadilly line platforms remained open, but with the escalators to the ticket hall closed for repairs.
 Access was temporarily via the Victoria line or Midland City platforms.
 New escalators were fully installed on 27 February 1989.